iotaledger/wasp/documentation/docs/guide/chains_and_nodes/wasp-cli.md

 Alternatively, you can edit the `wasp-cli.json` file and include the desired server locations:

-- The hornet api address:
+- The Hornet api address:

   ```json
   "l1": {